tarunn90/ml_notes/Recommendation Systems.md

 ```

 # Matrix Factorization
-Matrix factorization is useful for several reasons:
+Matrix Factorization is useful for several reasons:
 - Dimensionality reduction: the user-item matrix $A$ is huge and sparse, so compression makes computations faster and storage easier
 	- Scalability: instead of searching through huge, sparse matrices, we're just multiplying vectors together
 - Latent factors: the factorization model can discover certain "latent factors" like "action intensity" or "emotional depth"